|

 The actual founding of the church was made by Father Volkay, then pastor at Hazleton, Pennsylvania, with the aid of seven laymen: John Hatrak, John Breza, John Kusnirik, Andrew Bucko, John Ceperak, Michael Skurla, and Michael Breza.
 On March 15, 1891, these men assembled in the hall of N. Anchak and on the motion of Father Volkay, wholeheartedly agreed to begin their religious life as an organized group.
 The feast of the Assumption of the Most Pure Virgin Mary was chosen as the patronal feast of the new church.
 During a Divine Liturgy celebrated by Father Volkay, all present made an initial donation to the new parish.
 To further unite the group, a benefit society was organized and entrusted with the task of registering fellow Carpatho-Rusins as members of the church.

-At the first meeting of the new parish, trustees and ushers were appointed to aid in church workstmarytrenton3.
+At the first meeting of the new parish, trustees and ushers were appointed to aid in church work.
 Space was rented in a new building on the southeast corner of South Broad and Beatty Streets to use as a chapel.
 (This building later became a dry goods store.)
 Blessed by Father Volkay in 1891, the chapel contained a small altar, vestments, chalice and other essentials donated by members of the parish.
 In order to encourage the faithful to regularly attend Sunday services, even if a priest was not always available, a professional teacher and cantor, John Stavrovsky, was hired.
 Cantor Stavrovsky offered religious instruction, led the faithful in prayer and song, and did much to ensure the growth of the new parish.

 As with any new undertaking, difficulties were encountered and it was a challenge to maintain everyone's commitment to religious observances and spiritual advancement.
 However, the small religious group persevered with the guidance of the seven loyal and determined organizers.
 The number of the faithful increased to thirty-two and in a short time, funds were sufficient to send for the Reverend Father John Szabo, who became the first pastor of St. Mary's parish on July 26, 1892.
 Under Father Szabo's spiritual guidance and leadership, intensive organizational work began.